 ©2011 All rights reserved.
 Judy White, SPHR, GPHR, HCS is the founder and president of The Infusion Group™.
-A trusted partner in creating new possibilities in workplace culture design and talent management to have a meaningful impact on people, businesses, and society.
-How may we help you?
-For more information, please click here.
+A trusted partner in creating new possibilities in talent management and workplace culture design to have a meaningful impact on people, businesses, and society.
+The Infusion Group™ brings together a portfolio of workplace services to achieve personalized business strategies for clients in the new world of work.
+For more information on achieving greater workplace potential, click here.